Florida Gulf Coast University

 By the end of this course, students will be able to:

-These topics and dates are tentative and subject to change based on class progress.
+These topics and dates including midterm exam date are tentative and subject to change based on class progress.
 Due dates are tentative; actual deadlines will be posted on canvas.

 Week | Date (From - To) | Topic | Book Chapters | Due Date |